causify-ai/tutorials/class_project_instructions/Projects/Keras Tuner_Project_Description.md

 **Description**

-Keras Tuner is an open-source library for hyperparameter tuning of Keras models, allowing users to optimize their neural network architectures efficiently.
-It offers a user-friendly interface for defining search spaces, running tuning experiments, and retrieving the best model configurations.
-Key features include:
+Keras Tuner is a powerful library for hyperparameter tuning of Keras models.
+It allows users to easily search for the best hyperparameters for their machine learning models using various optimization techniques.

-- **Hyperparameter Optimization**: Automatically searches for the best hyperparameters across various configurations.
-- **Multiple Tuning Strategies**: Supports random search, Bayesian optimization, and Hyperband for efficient search.
-- **Integration with Keras**: Seamlessly integrates with Keras models to simplify the tuning process.
+Technologies Used:
+Keras Tuner

+- Supports various search algorithms including Random Search, Hyperband, and Bayesian Optimization.
+- Provides an easy-to-use interface for defining hyperparameter search spaces.
+- Integrates seamlessly with TensorFlow and Keras for deep learning model development.

 ---

-### Project 1: Image Classification with Hyperparameter Tuning
+### Project 1: Predicting House Prices (Difficulty: 1)
-**Difficulty**: 1 (Easy)

-**Project Objective**: Build a convolutional neural network (CNN) to classify images from a public dataset.
-Optimize model performance by tuning hyperparameters to achieve the highest accuracy.

-**Dataset Suggestions**: Use a popular image classification dataset available on Kaggle, such as CIFAR-10 or Fashion MNIST.
+**Project Objective**: Develop a regression model to predict house prices based on various features such as size, location, and number of bedrooms.
+The goal is to optimize the model's performance through hyperparameter tuning.

+**Dataset Suggestions**:
+- "House Prices - Advanced Regression Techniques" available on Kaggle.

 **Tasks**:
+- Data Preprocessing:
-- **Data Preprocessing**: Load and preprocess the dataset, including normalization and data augmentation.
+    - Load the dataset and handle missing values and categorical variables.
+    - Normalize numerical features for better model performance.

+- Model Definition:
-- **Define Model Architecture**: Create a basic CNN model using Keras.
+    - Create a baseline Keras model for regression using Dense layers.

+- Hyperparameter Tuning:
-- **Set Up Keras Tuner**: Define a search space for hyperparameters like learning rate, number of layers, and units per layer.
+    - Utilize Keras Tuner to search for optimal values for learning rate, number of layers, and units per layer.

-- **Run Hyperparameter Tuning**: Execute Keras Tuner to find the optimal model configuration.
+- Model Evaluation:
-- **Evaluate Model**: Assess the performance of the tuned model on a validation set and compare with baseline accuracy.
+    - Evaluate the tuned model using Mean Absolute Error (MAE) and visualize results with scatter plots.

-**Bonus Ideas (Optional)**: Experiment with different CNN architectures (e.g., ResNet, VGG) and compare their performance after tuning.
+- Reporting:
+    - Document the impact of hyperparameter tuning on model performance.

 ---

-### Project 2: Time Series Forecasting with LSTM Hyperparameter Optimization
+### Project 2: Image Classification with CIFAR-10 (Difficulty: 2)
-**Difficulty**: 2 (Medium)

-**Project Objective**: Develop an LSTM model to forecast future values in a time series dataset, optimizing hyperparameters to improve prediction accuracy.

-**Dataset Suggestions**: Utilize a publicly available time series dataset from Kaggle, such as stock prices or weather data.
+**Project Objective**: Build a convolutional neural network (CNN) for classifying images from the CIFAR-10 dataset.
+The aim is to enhance model accuracy through systematic hyperparameter optimization.

+**Dataset Suggestions**:
+- CIFAR-10 dataset available through TensorFlow Datasets.

 **Tasks**:
-- **Data Preparation**: Load the time series data, handle missing values, and create sequences for LSTM input.
-- **Build LSTM Model**: Construct a basic LSTM model using Keras for time series forecasting.
-- **Configure Keras Tuner**: Set up hyperparameter tuning for LSTM layers, dropout rates, and optimizer settings.
+- Data Preparation:
+    - Load and preprocess CIFAR-10 images, including data augmentation techniques.

+- Model Architecture:
+    - Design a CNN architecture with initial hyperparameters.

+- Hyperparameter Tuning:
-- **Execute Tuning Process**: Use Keras Tuner to identify the best hyperparameters for the LSTM model.
+    - Use Keras Tuner to optimize hyperparameters such as dropout rates, batch size, and number of filters in convolutional layers.
-- **Forecasting and Evaluation**: Generate forecasts and evaluate the model using metrics like RMSE or MAE on a test set.

-**Bonus Ideas (Optional)**: Investigate the impact of different input sequence lengths and feature engineering techniques on forecasting performance.
+- Training and Evaluation:
+    - Train the optimized model and evaluate it using accuracy metrics and confusion matrices.

+- Visualization:
+    - Visualize the training and validation accuracy/loss curves to understand model performance.

 ---

-### Project 3: Text Classification with Advanced Hyperparameter Tuning
+### Project 3: Time Series Forecasting of Stock Prices (Difficulty: 3)
-**Difficulty**: 3 (Hard)

-**Project Objective**: Create a text classification model to categorize news articles into predefined categories, utilizing hyperparameter tuning to optimize the model's performance.
+**Project Objective**: Implement a Long Short-Term Memory (LSTM) model to forecast future stock prices based on historical data.
+The goal is to fine-tune the model for the best predictive performance.

-**Dataset Suggestions**: Access a text classification dataset from HuggingFace Datasets or Kaggle, such as the AG News dataset.
+**Dataset Suggestions**:
+- "Historical Stock Prices" dataset available on Yahoo Finance (using yfinance library).

 **Tasks**:
-- **Text Data Preparation**: Load the dataset, preprocess the text (tokenization, padding), and split into training and validation sets.
-- **Build Neural Network Model**: Design a neural network architecture suitable for text classification (e.g., using embeddings and dense layers).
-- **Integrate Keras Tuner**: Define a comprehensive search space for hyperparameters, including dropout rates, batch size, and learning rate.
+- Data Collection and Preparation:
+    - Fetch historical stock price data and preprocess it for time series analysis (e.g., scaling, windowing).

+- LSTM Model Development:
+    - Build a baseline LSTM model to predict stock prices based on past values.

+- Hyperparameter Tuning:
-- **Conduct Hyperparameter Tuning**: Run Keras Tuner to optimize the model and evaluate various configurations.
+    - Apply Keras Tuner to optimize hyperparameters such as number of LSTM units, learning rates, and dropout rates.
-- **Model Evaluation**: Assess the final model's performance using accuracy, precision, recall, and F1-score on the validation set.

-**Bonus Ideas (Optional)**: Explore different pre-trained embeddings (e.g., GloVe, FastText) and compare their impact on the model's performance after tuning.
+- Model Training and Evaluation:
+    - Train the tuned LSTM model and evaluate its performance using RMSE and visualizing predicted vs. actual stock prices.

+- Advanced Analysis:
+    - Discuss the implications of tuning on model performance and explore feature importance through SHAP values.

+**Bonus Ideas**:
+- For Project 1: Compare results with a simple linear regression model as a baseline.
+- For Project 2: Implement transfer learning using a pre-trained model and compare results.
+- For Project 3: Extend the model to include exogenous variables like economic indicators for improved forecasting.